 2. The “Theater of the Window”

 Large windows shouldn’t just be for looking out; they should be for looking in.
-Transparent facades create a “theater” effect where passersby can see the ambiance, the plating of food, and the happiness of current diners.
+Transparent facades create a “theater” effect where passersby can see the ambiance and the plating of food.
+This level of transparency is a hallmark of premium Restaurant & Cafe Fitouts Australia.

 3. Lighting as a Magnet